howonlee/mertonon/essays/estimates.md

 ### No, what I'm really here for is to have something to blame my failures on.
 Can Mertonon do this?

-We also fully intend that Mertonon's suggestions also work for the very specific quotidian purpose of looking good and blaming someone else for your failures.
+We fully intend that Mertonon's suggestions also work for the very specific quotidian purpose of looking good and blaming someone else for your failures.
 A guide for that and countermeasures and counter-countermeasures and counter-counter-countermeasures is forthcoming whenever Mertonon allocates effort to it.
 And of course you can blame Mertonon for your failures directly.

 ---